Take Advantage Of The Miami-Dade “Back On Track” Program

 Have you been arrested for driving under the influence (DUI)?
 If this is your first offense, it is possible that it was all a big mistake.
 You’ve learned your lesson and feel that you deserve a second chance instead of a harsh DUI conviction.
 Fortunately, Miami-Dade County has recently initiated a new “Back on Track Program” for eligible first-time DUI offenders.

 Anyone who meets the criteria and is not a repeat DUI offender may be able to go through the program instead of being convicted and suffering the consequent penalties and criminal record.
-The program is strict, as are its requirements for entry, and the duration before successful completion can be anywhere from 6 months to 1 year.
+The program is strict, as are its requirements for entry, and the duration before successful completion can be anywhere from six months to one year.

 There must also be no open alcohol containers in the vehicle.
 If the individual has a criminal record, it cannot exceed one prior, nonviolent felony or two prior misdemeanor convictions.
 The individual must not have completed more than one misdemeanor diversion program and must not have been driving on a suspended license when arrested for their DUI.

 Sometimes a client will be ineligible as a result of the driving pattern alleged during the DUI arrest (reckless driving, high rate of speed, etc.).
-A full analysis of the Defendant's entire driving record will be presented in court.
-If the Defendant has too many previous point on his or her driving record, or previous reckless driving cases, they might be ineligible.
-If the Defendant blows in the breath machine higher than a .25, he or she will not be eligible for the program.
-The government will perform a nationwide background check on every Defendant before deciding whether or not to offer the program.
+A full analysis of the defendant’s entire driving record will be presented in court.
+If the defendant has too many previous points on his or her driving record, or previous reckless driving cases, they might be ineligible.
+If the defendant blows in the breath machine higher than a .25, he or she will not be eligible for the program.
+The government will perform a nationwide background check on every defendant before deciding whether or not to offer the program.